GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-02-extending-treescanner.md

 # Extending TreeScanner

-If you want to analyze Java source code, you can get access to them by parsing the .java files and then extending TreeScanner to walk the parse tree.
-TreeScanner is a class in com.sun.source.util and as this is an exported package, you can work with it without problems.
-Extending TreeScanner allows you to provide override methods for the scan method, the reduce method and all the visit methods.
+If you want to analyze Java source code, you can get access to them by first parsing the .java files and then extending the TreeScanner class to walk the parse tree.
+TreeScanner is a class in com.sun.source.util and as this is an exported package, you can work with the public classes in it without problems.

+Extending TreeScanner allows you to provide override methods for the scan method, the reduce method and all the visit methods, and that is exactly what you need to retrieve useful information from Java's abstract syntax trees.

 ## Traversal of the Abstract Syntax Tree

 In the previous blog post we saw how the parse tree is being traversed.
-The flow oscillates between TreeScanner and the static subclasses of JCTree, summarized as this, whereby scan and visit are found in TreeScanner and accept and get in the JCTree subclass:
+The flow oscillates between TreeScanner and the static subclasses of JCTree, summarized in the line written below, whereby scan and visit are found in TreeScanner and accept and get in the JCTree subclass:

 ```
 scan(Tree) -> accept(Visitor) -> visit(Tree) -> node.get() -> ...
 ```

-In Java's implementation, the scan method has two overloads, one being used if the first argument is of type `Tree` and one being used if the first argument is Iterable<? extends Tree>.
-This is required because node.get... can return a single Tree or an iterable of Trees.
+In Java's implementation, the `scan` method has two overloads, one being used if the first argument is of type `Tree` and one being used if the first argument is of type `Iterable<? extends Tree>`.
+This overload is required because the typical 'get' methods of the different Tree types either return a single Tree object or an iterable of Tree objects.

-Furthermore there is a scanAndReduce method, which exist in parallel variants and is being used because the Java implementation allows for the generation of a return value of scan that aggragates the return values of all trees being visited.
-This scanAndReduce value is a wrapper around the scan method and has the reduce method in it as well.
+Furthermore there is a `scanAndReduce method`, which also exist in two variants, one for a single Tree object and one for an iterable of Tree objects.
+The `scanAndReduce` is being introduced because the Java implementation allows for the generation of a return value of scan that aggragates the return values of all trees being visited.
+This `scanAndReduc`e method is a wrapper around the `scan` method and has the `reduce` method in it as well.
 I will get back to this.

 ## Parsing files